Key Stage 3

 How will students be assessed?

 The course will be assessed through written examination papers only.

 Candidates are entered for their final examination papers at different levels, according to their individual progress and attainment:

-GCSE examination papers are set with the expectation that students will have a scientific calculator.
-These are available from the school library at £6.50.
+Two of the three GCSE examination papers are set with the expectation that students will have a scientific calculator.

 Examination board & course type